 Waterproof carrier bags

-Even with all the preparation and planning in the world, things will still get wet or damp sometimes, and it’s important to having some waterproof carrier bags to wrap them in.
+Even with all the preparation and planning in the world, things will still get wet or damp sometimes, and it’s important to have some waterproof carrier bags to wrap them in.
 You may not wish to buy anything specific for this purpose, which we totally get, and so choose to just bring a few plastic bags.
 But given that plastic is an environmental scourge, we recommend opting for biodegradable ones.

-As a consequence of the growing popularity of the Annapurna Circuit, litter has actually become a problem along the trek route.
+As a consequence of the growing popularity of the Annapurna Circuit, litter has become a problem along the trek route.
 This is terribly sad.
-If you feel motivated to help keep this beautiful part of our natural heritage clean, perhaps you’d like to bring along bag which you’ll use for collecting litter as part of the 10 pieces movement?
+If you feel motivated to help keep this beautiful part of our natural heritage clean, perhaps you’d like to bring along a bag which you’ll use for collecting litter as part of the 10 pieces movement?

 Snacks

 We recommend having a few of your favourite high-energy snacks with you to power you along the route.
-While experiencing Nepalese cuisine is part of the adventure, during challenging moments along the trail it can be comforting to have a familiar treat.
+While experiencing Nepalese cuisine is part of the adventure, during challenging moments along the trail, it can be comforting to have a familiar treat.
 Think protein bars, dried fruit and nuts, and sweets or mints.
 Also, choose items that won’t fall apart when bumped around for days in a backpack.

 You may also like to pack some electrolyte replacement solutions like Rehidrat.
 You can tip one into a water bottle for use during a strenuous trek day.